 Are you wondering how long you have to sue someone in Florida?
+Certain circumstances, known as Florida statute of limitations exceptions, may allow you to file a lawsuit even after the usual deadline has passed.
 Time limits, called statutes of limitations, apply to different types of lawsuits.
 These deadlines are important because if you wait too long to file your case, you might lose the right to sue altogether.

 However, there are exceptions to the statute of limitations in Florida.
-These exceptions can extend the deadline for filing a lawsuit, giving you more time to take legal action.
+These Florida statute of limitations exceptions can extend the deadline for filing a lawsuit, giving you more time to take legal action.
 This blog will explain statutes of limitations and some of the most common exceptions in Florida.

 The Florida statute of limitations exceptions can be complicated to apply.
 If you’ve been injured and unsure about the deadline to file suit, don’t wait to get answers.
 The James Horne Law PA team is experienced in navigating statute of limitations laws in Florida and can help determine if any exceptions apply to your situation.
 Call or contact James Horne Law PA online today for a free consultation and peace of mind.